anya-alyssa/2509375-2505790-FinalProject/README.txt

 the assessment brief).

 AESTHETIC DIMENSIONS
+To ensure the artstyle remained the same for the project there was one artist.
+Colour scheme was to stick to yellows (theme of insanity), purple (theme of fear) and red (theme of danger/urgency) and blues (sadness but also calmness) and overall dark colours.

 As a group, how did you ensure parity between the aesthetic, technical and thematic demands of the project?
 Again, think about how your artistic and/or aesthetic choices were informed by your understanding of the technical systems of the project.